Ije-le/jour329w_fall2025/assignments/stardem_topics.md

 ### Understand Your Data

 I will provide you with a JSON file containing 200 Star-Democrat stories.
-Copy this file into your `stardem_topics` directory.
+Copy this file into your `stardem_topics` directory and rename it to `stardem_sample.json`.

 First, explore what's in your data: